elliely32/ellie_ly_website/README.md

 TODO:
 - navigate through the commits and try to find each 'version' of this website = document how each version looked!
-- right a list of bad things about this website - things I definitely want to avoid, whether it's style or coding practice
+- write a list of bad things about this website - things I definitely want to avoid, whether it's style or coding practice
-- right a list of the good things - things I'm actually proud of and would consider putting into the new portfolio website
+- write a list of the good things - things I'm actually proud of and would consider putting into the new portfolio website